erichVK5/KicadModuleToGEDA/README.md

 perpetuity, and converted footprints warrant some vetting before use anyway.

+Installation:

+- install a java compiler and java virtual machine (JVM) using your preferred package management system/source, if it isn't already installed.

+- clone the KicadModuleToGEDA git repository (this should be simple, after all, you already build the most current stable gEDA PCB release from the git repository.... don't you?)

+- in the KicadModuleToGEDA directory, type:

+user@box:~$  javac \*.java

+and that should be it, you are now ready to use the KicadModuleToGEDA utility.

 Features:

-- kicad mm and decimil formats are supported
+- kicad mm and decimil dimensioned module formats are supported
-- the utility will reproduces kicad's drawn segments on the copper layers as pads with no soldermask clearance.
+- the utility reproduces kicad's drawn segments on the copper layers as pads with no soldermask clearance.
 - the utility will identify and convert all modules described in a module file into distinct PCB foootprints